sabertazimi/awesome-notes/notes/ComputerScience/Math/AIBasicNotes.md

 :::tip Alignment

-Fine-tuning process
-with supervised learning (labelled data) and reinforcement learning (human feedback).
+Fine-tuning with supervised learning on labelled data and reinforcement learning from human feedback.

 :::